fbpx

 Collective compassion provides the banner—and role models provide living proof—that overcoming suicidal thoughts through professional help and daily self-care practices is possible, one breath and one step at a time.

-To contact us directly, speak to one of our suicide volunteers on 0808 115 1505.
+To contact us directly, speak to one of our suicide voluntary workers on 0808 115 1505.

 Sources: